 An annual return is your declaration of the number of parking spaces within the car park that you own or operate and how you claim an exemption or concession.

-We use this information to calculate your assessment, which is sent out in mid-March.
-You can pay in full or in equal, quarterly instalments (April 21, July 21, October 21 and January 21).
+We use this information to calculate your assessment, which is sent in mid-April.
+You can pay in full or in equal, quarterly instalments (21 June, 21 September, 21 November and 22 February).

 Calculating the levy

-For example, a 2017 assessment is based on the number of your actual, non-exempt spaces from 1 January to 31 December 2016, multiplied by the amount of the 2017 levy for your relevant area.
+For example, a 2021 assessment is based on the number of your non-exempt spaces from 1 January to 31 December 2020, multiplied by the amount of the 2021 levy for your relevant area.

-Buying a premises or property with car space/s
+Buying a car park or property with car spaces

-As the new owner of the car park, a levy assessment will be issued to you in the year following the change of ownership.
+As the new owner of the car park, you will be issued a levy assessment in the year following the change of ownership.

-Selling a premises or property with car space/s
+Selling a car park or property with car spaces

 If you sell a car park or a property to which parking spaces are attached or associated, you need to change your details with us within one month of settlement.

-Please note that if you sell the premises during an assessment year (for example, 2017), you are still liable for the levy for that assessment year because you owned or operated the premises to which parking spaces are attached or associated on 1 January 2017.
+If you sell the car park or property during an assessment year, for example 2020, you are still liable for the levy for that assessment year because you owned or operated it on 1 January 2020.